How to build an attractive salary package - 4 tips

 An attractive salary package is instrumental when it comes to securing and retaining top talent in the Hong Kong market.

 To avoid a war for talent where companies are competing to attract the best jobseekers, the difference between an adequate and competitive salary package can be the simple difference between keeping and losing your best.

-Here are some steps you can take to ensure you are in the right range as you re-evaluate your employees’ salary package.
+Here are four steps you can take to ensure you are in the right range as you re-evaluate your employees’ salary package.